The J. Warren McClure School offers students the opportunity to acquire foundational skills in several areas of cybersecurity.

 ITS 2300 Data Networks (fall semester)

 ITS 4530/5530 Encrypted Communication (spring semester).
 This course covers the fundamentals of the methods for secure data transmission over data networks.
-This is an ITS elective class.
+Prerequisite: ITS 2300.

 ITS 4510/5510 Network Security (fall semester).
 This course provides the foundations to understand the importance of risk when planning secure networks.
 It also visits in detail the needs, techniques and devices used to plan and implement secure information networks.
-This is an ITS elective class.
-ITS 3100 Internet Applications is required to take this class.
+Prerequisite: ITS 2300.

 ITS 4330/5330 IT Data Compliance and Planning (spring semester).
 This course visits the various federal, state, and international compliance requirements and IT's involvement in meeting these requirements.
 The various IT compliance frameworks are also studied.
-This is an ITS elective class.
+Prerequisite: ITS 2300.